davidcsterratt/davidcsterratt.github.io/index.md

 ## Research

-My resarch interests are in the area of computational neuroscience and
+My research interests are in the area of computational neuroscience and
 include:

 * [Multiscale modelling of biochemical networks within compartmental